Safe Space Southport

 Did I hear you call UNO?
 Need to practice your Jenga skills?
 Challenges, prizes, we’ve got it all amongst our weekly selection of games to play across the tables in our chilled out spaces (COVID restrictions permitting).
 Also, play UNO or Connect4 against bot versions of our youth workers online!

 Help I’m Year 7!

 If you’re in Year 7, or are due to start in Year 7 soon, don’t stress – we’ve got a safe space for you too!
-Hit the “Panic Button” to find loads of great helpful advice, encouragement and some ideas to chill too (including flash games!)
+Hit the “Panic Button” to find loads of great helpful advice, encouragement & fun too (of course!)

 WE’RE HERE TO HELP, FOR FREE, BY CREATING A SAFE SPACE TO SHARE THE ISSUES OF LIFE AND FAITH WITH STUDENTS IN YOUR SCHOOL.